 Grounds for Divorce in Connecticut

 In Connecticut, you are legally allowed to file for divorce for both no–fault and fault-based reasons.
-In no-fault cases, the primary grounds for divorce are as follows:
+In no-fault cases, the primary grounds for divorce include Irretrievable breakdown of the marriage and spouses having lived apart for at least 18 months due to incompatibility.

 Meanwhile, fault-based grounds are also available, and they often include the following: